MarcDevGuy127/portfolio/README.md

 This is my responsive portfolio website built with **Bootstrap** and deployed on **Vercel**, following **semantic HTML** best practices.

-## Features

-- Responsiveness using Bootstrap
-- Semantic HTML structure
-- Modern UI with smooth animations
-- Deeployment with Vercel

 #### Technologies Used

 | Technology | Purpose |